Big1533/sdl_android_guides/docs/Getting Started With JavaEE/Installation/index.md

 ### Introduction

 Each [SDL JavaEE](https://github.com/smartdevicelink/sdl_java_suite) library release is published to Github.
-By building a and importing the library jar file to the project, developers can compile with the latest SDL JavaEE release.
-In this guide we exclusively use IntelliJ.
+By building a and importing the library JAR file to the project, developers can compile with the latest SDL JavaEE release.
+In this guide we exclusively use IntelliJ to compile and build the project.

 ### Building the JavaEE Library JAR
-To build the library jar from the source code, first clone the [SDL Java Suite](https://github.com/smartdevicelink/sdl_java_suite)  repository then simply call:
+To build the library JAR from the source code, first clone the [SDL Java Suite](https://github.com/smartdevicelink/sdl_java_suite) repository then, simply call:

 ```
 gradle build